Clicky

 Although THC and CBD have the same chemical structure, our bodies respond differently due to their quite different atomic arrangement.
 Scientists have proof that CBD oil itself does not cause psychoactive effects; therefore, it is not the same as THC.

 CBD is attracted to lipids, meaning that it will dissolve easily in the human body over time.
-The right dosage of CBD depends on your medical condition, age, weight etc. If you are a beginner, consult your doctor, or start with 2,3 drops 2,3 times a day.
+The right serving information of CBD depends on your wellbeing concern, age, weight etc. If you are a beginner, consult your doctor, or start with 2,3 drops 2,3 times a day.

 You can’t overdose on CBD; you can simply have some unwanted side effects such as nausea, diarea, liver problems.
 CBD oil does not cause addiction, and you can stop consuming it easily whenever you like.

-Thus, it is a better alternative to pain killers, and someday it will be used for drug addiction treatment.
+Thus, it is a better alternative to pain killers, and someday it will be used for controlled substance addiction support.

 Not every CBD product is tested and safe; you need to do your research and find a transparent company with clean CBD oil and clear guidelines for using it.
 Some CBD products may contain traces of THC, which is not the same product as pure CBD.
 The human body responds differently to THC, and it can lead to some other side effects, such as problems with concentration and memory.